luaxgod/AeonianSource/README.md

 # Does This Work?
 Yes, all you need to do is update the luastate, top&base, addresses and callingconventions and it should work perfectly!

-# Can I use this?

-Yes, you may use it for free exploits or personal projects.
-But please refrain from selling it, I will find out and expose you.
-If you wish to sell please contact me first for permission!

 # What is a Wrapper?
 A wrapper is best explained by the creator of wrapping (Autumn) here:<br />